 3. Decorate with vintage stamps

 I love decorating with old stamps and always have some in my craft stash.
-I used to work across the street from Stanley Gibbons in London and I loved to pop in at lunchtime and to the other traditional stamp shops on the Strand.
+I used to work across the street from Stanley Gibbons in London, and I loved to pop in at lunchtime and to the other traditional stamp shops on the Strand.
 I'm not sure how many people from my publishing company were using their lunch hour for such pursuits but I loved the history, the specialised nature of it and the clientele.
-I'm not sure I've ever met a stamp collector though!
-Please reveal yourself in the comments if that's you ;) For crafting and essential gift wrap kit you can buy inexpensive bulk packs in places like WH Smith, who stock lots of designs including these bird stamps.
+Who exactly is shopping in there?
+I'm not sure I've ever met a stamp collector in real life but I can see the appeal.
+Please reveal yourself in the comments if that's you!
+For crafting and essential gift wrap kit you can buy inexpensive bulk packs in places like WH Smith, who stock lots of designs including these bird stamps.
 You may have to trawl through your pack a bit to find countries which have age-appropriate currency (see my Polish and Vietnamese stamps below - their stamps come in denominations of 30 and 40 - bonus!)